 Pre/post event accommodation: 280Euro will get you the two nights you need in Cairns and a night in Port Douglas.

 ‘The Croc’ has transformed from one of the most formidable mountain bike stage races in the world – to one of the most varied.
 Long days on corrugated dirt roads are gone, and there is much more climbing, singletrack, and time spent in one location.
-Some might say the sense of adventure is gone – others might say now it’s an attractive proposition.
-Camping is the norm, although competitors can opt to hire a camping 4WD or even just a normal campervan, and have a staff member drive it, or hire a campervan and have a supporter drive it.
+Some might say the sense of adventure at the Crocodile Trophy is gone – others might say now it’s an attractive proposition.
+Camping is the norm, although competitors can opt to hire a camping 4WD or even just a normal campervan, and have a staff member drive it, or have a supporter drive it.
 This adds considerable cost but as it is it’s a well-priced stage race, especially if you live in Australia or New Zealand.
 The recfent course changes don’t add a huge chunk of singletrack, but the variety is there, with time in the rainforest, on cattle stations, farmland, and the true outback.
 Plus of course a finish up 4 Mile Beach!

 The Breck Epic

 Entry Cost: 730Euro – but it’s time sensitive so you could pay about 80 Euro more or at least 100 less.